 This page provides you the general settings for LAN.
+Click LAN to open the LAN settings page and choose General Setup.

-There are twenty subnets provided by the router which allow users to divide groups into different subnets.
+There are several subnets provided by the router which allow users to divide groups into different subnets (LAN2 - LAN100).
 In addition, different subnets can link for each other by configuring Inter-LAN Routing.
 At present, LAN1 setting is fixed with NAT mode only.
-LAN2 - LAN# can be operated under NAT or Route mode.
+LAN2 - LAN50 can be operated under NAT or Route mode.
 IP Routed Subnet can be operated under Route mode.

 LAN 1 is always enabled and is used as the default subnet.
-LANs 2 to # are subnets to be used in conjunction with Virtual LANs (VLANs).
+LANs 2 to 100 are subnets to be used in conjunction with Virtual LANs (VLANs).
 Each VLAN can be configured to allow or disallow communication with other VLANs using the Inter-LAN Routing matrix.